Full Gear (2025)

-The 2025 Full Gear, also promoted as Full Gear presented by DC, is an upcoming professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It will be the seventh annual Full Gear and will take place on Saturday, November 22, 2025, at the Prudential Center in Newark, New Jersey.
-This will be the second consecutive Full Gear held at the venue, following 2024, and the third overall, including 2022.
-It will also be the first AEW PPV presented by DC Comics.
+The 2025 Full Gear, also promoted as Full Gear presented by DC, was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
+It was the seventh annual Full Gear and took place on November 22, 2025, at the Prudential Center in Newark, New Jersey.
+This was the second consecutive Full Gear held at the venue, following 2024, and the third overall, including 2022.
+It was the first AEW PPV presented by DC Comics.

+Thirteen matches were contested at the event, including four on the "Tailgate Brawl" pre-show on TNT.
+In the event's final match, which was promoted as part of a double main event, Samoa Joe defeated "Hangman" Adam Page in a Steel Cage match to win his second AEW World Championship.
+The second main event, which was the penultimate match, saw Kris Statlander defeat Mercedes Moné to retain the AEW Women's World Championship.
+In other prominent matches, Mark Briscoe defeated Kyle Fletcher in a No Disqualification match to win the AEW TNT Championship, Ricochet pinned Kevin Knight in a Casino Gauntlet match to become the inaugural AEW National Champion, and FTR (Cash Wheeler and Dax Harwood) defeated Brodido (Brody King and Bandido) to win their record-tying third AEW World Tag Team Championship.
+The event also featured the return of Swerve Strickland following a three-month hiatus due to injury.

 Production

 Background

-The 2025 Full Gear will be held at the Prudential Center in Newark, New Jersey for a second consecutive year.
+The 2025 Full Gear was held at the Prudential Center in Newark, New Jersey for a second consecutive year, and third overall after 2022 and 2024.

 Full Gear is a professional wrestling pay-per-view (PPV) event held annually in November by All Elite Wrestling (AEW) since 2019.
-It is considered one of AEW's "Big Five", alongside Revolution, Double or Nothing, All In, and All Out; the promotion's five biggest events held annually.
+It is considered one of AEW's "Big Five", alongside Revolution, Double or Nothing, All In, and All Out, the promotion's five biggest events held annually.
 On August 4, 2025, AEW announced that the seventh annual Full Gear would take place on Saturday, November 22 at the Prudential Center in Newark, New Jersey.
-This will be the second consecutive Full Gear held at the venue, following 2024, and the third overall, including 2022.
-Tickets for Full Gear went on sale August 25.
-The event will be sponsored by DC Comics, following the announcement of a partnership between DC and AEW that will include the release of AEW-themed comic books.
+This was the second consecutive Full Gear held at the venue, following 2024, and the third overall, including 2022.
+Tickets for Full Gear went on sale on August 25.
+The event was sponsored by DC Comics, following the announcement of a partnership between DC and AEW which includes the release of AEW-themed comic books.

+Broadcast outlets

+Full Gear aired via PPV through traditional cable and satellite providers.
+In the United States, AEW PPV events are also available on HBO Max at an exclusive discounted rate for subscribers.
+The event was also available in the United States and internationally on Prime Video, Triller TV, PPV.com, and YouTube.
+Additionally in the United States, the show was broadcast at Dave & Buster's and Tom's Watch Bar locations.